 “The fellow who says he’ll meet you halfway usually thinks he’s standing on the dividing line.” –Orlando Battista

 When you hear the top political candidates speak, one of the more common qualifications you hear them push is their ability to get compromise between democrats and republicans.
 What does a bipartisan compromise mean in America?
-There are a few ways we break the deadlock.

 - One is when individual representatives decide to sacrifice their convictions on the current issue in exchange for pushing through their own pet project they know would never fly otherwise.
 We call this pork.